The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS

 \section{Abstract}

 Multiple image gravitational lensing systems with measured time delays provide a promising one-step method for determining $H_0$.
 MACS J1149, which lenses SN Refsdal into a quad S1-S4, and two other widely separated images, SX and SY, is a perfect candidate.
 If time delays are pinned down, the remaining uncertainty arises from the mass distribution in the lens.
-In MACS J1149, the mass in the relevant lens plane region can be constrained by many multiple images, the mass of the galaxy splitting S1-S4 (which, we show, is correlated with $H_0$), magnification of SX (also correlated with $H_0$), and prior assumptions on the mass distribution.
-To better understand what affects the measurement of $H_0$, we separate out the uncertainties associated with these constraints.
-Using images alone yields $\sim 1000\%$ uncertainty, despite the fact that the position of SX is recovered to within $\sim 0.04$\as~ (rms $\sim0.26$\as) by \grale~lens inversion.
-Fixing the mass of the galaxy that splits S1-S4 would reduce $1\sigma$ uncertainties to 20\%-33\%, depending on the mass, while fixing the magnification of SX would reduce $1\sigma$ uncertainties to $35\%$.
-Smaller uncertainties, of order few percent, are a consequence of imposing assumptions on the shapes of the galaxy and cluster mass distributions, which may or may not apply in a highly non-equilibrium environment of a merging cluster.
+In MACS J1149, the mass in the relevant lens plane region can be constrained by (i) many multiple images, (ii) the mass of the galaxy splitting S1-S4 (which, we show, is correlated with $H_0$), (iii) magnification of SX (also correlated with $H_0$), and (iv) prior assumptions on the mass distribution.
+Our goal is not to estimate $H_0$, but to understand its error budget, i.e., estimate uncertainties associated with each of these constraints.
+Using multiple image positions alone, yields very large uncertainty, despite the fact that the position of SX is recovered to within $\!\le\!0.036$\as~(rms $\!\le\!0.36$\as) by \grale~lens inversion.
+Fixing the mass of the galaxy that splits S1-S4 reduces $1\sigma$ uncertainties to $\sim 23\%$, while fixing the magnification of SX yields $1\sigma$ uncertainties of $32\%$.
+We conclude that smaller uncertainties, of order few percent, are a consequence of imposing prior assumptions on the shapes of the galaxy and cluster mass distributions, which may or may not apply in a highly non-equilibrium environment of a merging cluster.
 We propose that if a measurement of $H_0$ is to be considered reliable, it must be supported by a wide range of lens inversion methods.